StefanPfeiffer80/FASPA.github.io/README.md

 </p>

+**<p align="center">
-**What is FASPA?**
+    What is FASPA?
+    </p>**
 - FASPA is a workflow for analysing Illumina paired-end sequence data.
-- If you have any questions, critics or suggestions, please write me at microbiawesome@gmail.com.
 - FASPA is a collection of shell bash scripts, perl scripts and R scripts and relies on state of the art programs used in sequence
 - processing, USEARCH and VSEARCH.
 FASPA output files are directly in downstream analysis of the data using the phyloseq package in R, the Rhea script collection, or the QIIME software package.
 - FASPA is distributed without warranty.
 - For using FASPA scripts, please cite: Pfeiffer, S. (2018) FASPA - Fast Amplicon Sequence Processing and Analyses.
 DOI:kommt noch
+- If you have any questions, critics or suggestions, please write me at microbiawesome@gmail.com.
 **<p align="center">
     FASPA - Fast Amplicon Sequence Processing and Analysis for MiSeq paired end sequence data
         </p>**